 - Because particles with the same charge repel each other the nucleus needs something to hold it together.
-This force is called the strong force, and without it the nucleus would break apart as the protons repelled away from each-other.
+This force is called the strong force, and without it, the nucleus would break apart as the protons repelled away from each other.

 - The process of the nucleus of an atom splitting apart is known as nuclear fission.

-What is Nuclear Fission?
+What Is Nuclear Fission?

-There are two different types of nuclear fission; spontaneous and induced.
+There are two different types of nuclear fission: spontaneous and induced.
 Spontaneous fission, as the name suggests, occurs spontaneously and without a catalyst.
 Induced fission, unlike spontaneous fission, must be triggered purposefully.
 We'll explore how this occurs a little later.
-Nuclear fission is generally possible in elements with an atomic number of 90 or higher (that is, anything beyond thorium in the periodic table).
+Nuclear fission is generally possible in elements with an atomic number of 90 or higher (that is, anything beyond thorium on the periodic table).

-How can Fission be Induced?
+How Can Fission Be Induced?

 At the core of a nuclear weapon is a device called a neutron generator.
 This is usually a small pellet of the elements Beryllium-9 and Polonium, which are kept separated by a piece of foil.
-When the foil is broken and the two elements come together the Polonium emits something called alpha particles.
+When the foil is broken and the two elements come together, the Polonium emits something called alpha particles.
 The alpha particles collide with the Beryllium-9 and cause it to release a neutron.
 The neutrons fly off and collide with the Uranium or Plutonium fuel.
-The nuclei of the fuel atoms break up, releasing yet more neutrons which break up more nuclei, and so on.
+The nuclei of the fuel atoms break up, releasing even more neutrons, which break up more nuclei, and so on.
 This kind of reaction is called a chain reaction.
 Nuclear weapons are designed so that the reaction doesn't stop until all of the fuel has been detonated and all of the energy in the atom has been released.

-Instead, a sample of the isotope Uranium-235 is used, which has three less neutrons than the common form of the element.
-This isotope is used in favour to others because of its ability to readily absorb an extra neutron and the speed at which is undergoes fission after the extra neutron is taken into the nucleus.
+Instead, a sample of the isotope Uranium-235 is used, which has three fewer neutrons than the common form of the element.
+This isotope is used in favour to others because of its ability to readily absorb an extra neutron and the speed at which it undergoes fission after the extra neutron is taken into the nucleus.
 Samples of uranium that are used in atomic bombs must be 'enriched,' which means that the content of Uranium-235 needs to be at least 3.5% of the weight of the total sample.
 The enriching process is conducted using a centrifuge.
 Samples of uranium are spun at high speeds in tubes and the lighter Uranium-235 migrates into the middle of the tubes.

 What About Plutonium?

-How Powerful are Atomic Bombs?
+How Powerful Are Atomic Bombs?